lucaSchilling/SimpleBots/backend/README.md

 ## Acknowledgments

-* Thanks a lot to my whole team and all other participant of the SEP in the WS 17/18.
+* Thanks a lot to my whole team and all other participants of the SEP in the WS 17/18.
 It would be an honor to work with you again.
 `Luca Schilling`